-Now in its tenth edition, Ceres partners with universities, cultural institutions, chefs, filmmakers, and food innovators to present work that examines food as a lens on culture, labor, climate, equity, and pleasure.
+CERES partners with universities, cultural institutions, chefs, filmmakers, and food innovators to present work that examines food as a lens on culture, labor, climate, equity, and pleasure.

 Recent programs have featured voices including Ruth Reichl, Laura Gabbert (City of Gold), Chris Morocco (Bon Appétit), Priyanka Naik, and Jaeki Cho, alongside collaborations with New York University, Lonely Whale, Rethink Food, Kiss the Ground, and Stone Barns.

-● YEAR-ROUND | ROLLING SUBMISSIONS
+● YEAR-ROUND SUBMISSIONS

-● SPRING 2026 | IMPORTANT CONTEXT
+● SPRING SEASON | FLAGSHIP EVENT

 ● WHAT WE’RE LOOKING FOR

-Ceres welcomes short and feature documentaries, experimental work, animation, new media, and episodic or pilot projects that engage meaningfully with food — from access and equity to climate, culture, labor, pleasure, and gastronomy.
+CERES welcomes short and feature documentaries, experimental work, animation, new media, and episodic or pilot projects that engage meaningfully with food — from access and equity to climate, culture, labor, pleasure, and gastronomy.

 ● QUESTIONS BEFORE SUBMITTING